vicpenap/VPPReachability/README.md

 # VPPReachability

-VPPReachability Library for iOS simplifies the access status to a given hostname.
+VPPReachability Library for iOS simplifies access to the status of a given hostname.

 This project contains a sample application using it.
 Just open the project in XCode, build it and run it.